mozilla/protocol/docs/02-usage/02-framework.md

 Protocol supports [multiple brand themes](/docs/fundamentals/brand-themes), namely the Mozilla and Firefox brands.
-Themes work by declaring a set of CSS Custom Properties on the documents root element (`:root`) in `/includes/_themes.scss` and are retreived using the `var()` function.
-The customproperties will be updated depending on what theme is declared.
+Themes work by declaring a set of CSS Custom Properties on the document's root element (`:root`) in `/includes/_themes.scss` and are retrieved using the `var()` function.
+The custom properties will be updated depending on what theme is declared.

-If you need to support legacy browsers, it is recommended to use the `@supports` decorator while using the sass variable as a fall back.
+If you need to support legacy browsers, it is recommended to use the `@supports` decorator while using the Sass variable as a fall back.

 ```scss
 .mzp-c-my-component {